pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/StringAbstractions.md

 }
 ```

-We don't recommend doing this, at least not without benchmarking to make sure it is worth it,
+We don't necessarily recommend being this pedantic in general, at least not without benchmarking to
-but it does demonstrate how you can be very precise with which abstraction levels you want
+make sure it is worth it.
+But it does demonstrate how you can be very precise with which abstraction
-to work on.
+levels you want to work on.